-It’s raining and you’re stuck inside with the kids.
+It’s raining or cold and you’re stuck inside with the kids.
 They have a ton of energy and you need to find some indoor fun for kids… How about some rainy day games, ideas of fun things to do on a rainy day, some fun activities for kids at home and fun places to go on a rainy day – all right here.

-You want to have fun, avoid getting on each other’s nerves and use up some of that pent-up spirit.
+You want to have fun, avoid getting on each other’s nerves, and use up some of that pent-up spirit.

 Here are some fun indoor ideas for kids on a rainy day…

 This is a great way to spend a few hours.

 Start by heading to the local store, like Dollar General, WalMart or Michaels to shop for supplies.

 Here is a recipe for Glitter Slime… beware the glitter.

 The Grandkids loved this!

 Just be sure to have a painting apron or old clothes.

 I may or may not have gotten into a bit of trouble with sleeves and paint…